Lowelltown, Maine: History

 The township didn't start calling itself Lowelltown until the early 20th century, it did so to differentiate it with the organized town of Lowell in Penobscot County.
 Lowelltown began to see growth as the railroad created much easier and faster shipment of logs all throughout the state.
 The townsfolk built their own train station and seized their opportunity to grow.
 The township had grown to possibly 20-30 families by 1900 and retained a relatively big population for the area for quite a few decades.

+In 1908 during a drought there was a fire that burned down the Mills in Lowelltown and Skinner.
+Before the fire, Lowelltown had about 800 residents and both Lowelltown and Skinner had many amenities such as Mills, schools, churches and general stores as well as post offices, however neither ended up coming back in manner of population.

+Another disastrous storm doomed the region in 1917 where a terrifying storm with torrential rain, thunder and lightning caused water levels of Moose River along with the ponds in the valley to rise by 8 feet.
+The storm caused travel to stop, contaminated drinking water with ground water, the dam went out at Skinner, the covered bridge in Lowelltown was washed out and railroad ties were pulled from the ground.

 However, in the 1950s, the rail line through Moose River Valley began to see a traffic decline.
 With the lumber industry evolving, and seeing the innovation that truck shipment created, there began to be a decline in the need for lumber camps such as Lowelltown and Skinner.
 Both started seeing a loss of population to the bigger towns of Jackman and Eustis.
 Nowadays, there are only 4 homesteads left in Lowelltown and the locality of Keough, which was an old lumber camp by a train stop in the east of the township that has been fully abandoned.